JonRave3/Ravelo_CIS479_Project_3/README.md

 Prior to beginning the design of an expert system, you must identify a domain expert or some printed source for the knowledge encoded in your production rules.
 You will need to provide some evidence that your system does in fact perform correctly.
 I would suggest that you construct test cases which seem to be representative of problems you are seeking to diagnose or entities you are seeking to distinguish from one another.
 Hopefully, your system will provide the same answer as your expert source.

 You will need to turn in:

-    • an annotated listing of your rule-base (comments are allowed in M1, Lisp, and Prolog),
+    • an annotated listing of your rule-base (comments are allowed in M1, Lisp, and Prolog)

     • sample output

     • memo documenting your system.
         ◦ You must include in this memo, a description of your inference strategy and your means of conflict resolution.
         ◦  Comments on the performance of your expert system relative to your test cases would also be appropriate.